EinApfelBaum/Prism.Avalonia.Samples/README.md

 # Prism.Avalonia.Samples
-Some examples for Prism.Avalonia framwork.
+Some examples for Prism.Avalonia framework.